andrejcremoznik/WordPressBP/README.md

   ./setup.sh <namespace> <project_path> [<branch>]

 Params:
   <namespace>:    Lowercase alphanumeric name for your project.
 Must not start with a number.
-Must be directory, file system and URL friendly.
+Must be file system and URL friendly.
   <project_path>: Path to directory where the project structure will be set up.
   <branch>:       Branch from which to create the project structure.
 Defaults to 'master'.